curl/everything-curl/sourcecode.md

 libcurl can be built to support.
 The "virtual" TLS internal API is a common API that is used within libcurl to access TLS and crypto functions without the main code knowing exactly which TLS library that is used.
-This allows the person who builds libcurl to select from a wide variaty TLS libraries to build with.
+This allows the person who builds libcurl to select from a wide variety TLS libraries to build with.

 We also maintain a [SSL comparision